Limerio/dotfiles/README.md

 # ⋅ dotfiles

-## 👀 Introduction
+## 👋 Introduction

-This is my Mac .dotfiles configuration but it can be use for linux operating system you just need to adapt some imports.
+This is my Mac `.dotfiles` configuration but it can be use for linux operating system you just need to adapt some imports.

 ## 📥 Installation